 - Ground any equipment that can produce a static spark.

 - Contact Fire & Life Safety to learn the additional safety measures you must use when heating flammable/combustable liquids at or above their flash points.

-- Read the Compressed Gases/Cryogens section of the Chemical and Hazardous Materials Safety Manual (PDF, 446KB) to learn about the special fire hazards presented by compressed or liquefied gases.
+- Read the Compressed Gases/Cryogens section of the Chemical and Hazardous Materials Safety Manual (PDFPortable Document Format File, 446KB) to learn about the special fire hazards presented by compressed or liquefied gases.

 Corridors and Exits

-All University laboratories are built to meet the Uniform Building Code and the NFPA 101 Life Safety Code exit requirements for corridors, stairs, doors, etc This allows you to evacuate quickly and safely in an emergency; it also allows rescue workers to get to you quickly in the event that you’re unable to move.
+All University laboratories are built to meet the Uniform Building Code and the NFPANational Fire Protection Association 101 Life Safety Code exit requirements for corridors, stairs, doors, etc… This allows you to evacuate quickly and safely in an emergency; it also allows rescue workers to get to you quickly in the event that you’re unable to move.
 To keep our evacuation routes open and usable:

 - Keep corridors free from obstructions.

 - Do not store flammable or combustible chemicals in corridors.